top of page

 Marshall Coid – Counter-tenor, Violinist, Composer

-MARSHALL COID, of Andes/NYC, has been described by The New York Times as "astonishingly versatile" for his multidisciplinary career as a violinist, counter-tenor, actor, director, conductor, composer, writer, and educator.
+MARSHALL COID, of Andes/NYC, has been described by The New York Times as "astonishingly versatile" for his multidisciplinary career as a violinist, countertenor, actor, director, conductor, composer, writer, and educator.
 Since graduating from The Juilliard School, he has been featured in Live TV Broadcasts from the Kennedy Center and Lincoln Center and has appeared as soloist at the United Nations, Library of Congress, National Cathedral (DC), Cathedral of St. John The Divine (Artist-in Residence 1990-1996), MOMA, Metropolitan Museum of Art, Morgan Library, Guggenheim Museum, Steppenwolf Theatre, Spoleto Festival USA/Italy, Oxford University, International Performers Festival (Belgium), and more.
-Four decades on Broadway include roles in Barnum (where he played violin on the high wire), Ghetto, Rags (six characters), and Chicago (onstage violin soloist since 1996).
+Four decades on Broadway include roles in Barnum (where he played violin on the high wire), Ghetto, Rags (six characters), and Chicago (onstage violin soloist 1996-2025).
 His long collaboration with the late Mimi Stern Wolfe’s Downtown Music Productions culminated in a 2019 NY Philharmonic recital performance curated by Academy Award-winning composer, John Corigliano.
-Marshall's award-winning music for film, dance, opera, concert, and theater has received critical acclaim since the 1980s.
+Marshall appears frequently with Composers Concordance in NYC and has received critical acclaim for his film, opera, dance, theater, and concert music since the 1980s.

 Eliz Rodgers 2023 MOSS Photo.jpeg